 Title tags rule!

-Every page in your site should have a title short description of the page with keywords within the description.
-About 60 letters total for most search engines, this will take up 60 letters or more.
+Each page on your site should have a title, a brief description of the page with keywords in it, and a long description.
+For most search engines, this will take up 60 letters or more.
 It should provide visitors with an obvious incentive to click on it.
-Also, within each page, you should lead with a relevant H1 tag with one of your keywords and the first paragraph of text should be a summary of the rest of the page.
+Furthermore, at the top of each page, you should lead with a relevant H1 tag utilizing one of your keywords and the first line of text should be a summary of the rest of the content.

 Navigation links should have title attributes that match the titles of your pages.
-It may seem like small thing, but should give a significant SEO improvement.
+It may seem like a small thing, but incorporating this change can provide a significant SEO boost.

-It’s important to use the alt tag on every image on your site should have an alt tag especially those images that are relevant to the web page.
-If the page is focused on coding tricks, tagging a screenshot “example of coding html” will improve the page being found.
-Labeling it “picture”, “image” or some general term will do the opposite.
+It’s important to use the alt tag on every image on your site, particularly those that are relevant to the page.
+If your blog is about coding methods, tagging a screenshot “example of coding html” will improve its visibility.
+Labeling it “photo,” “image,” or any other broad term will have the opposite effect.

-Make sure you have site map.
-An xml file that describes the structure of the pages on your site and makes it easier for web crawlers to scan it.
-After you create one, add it to your Google Webmaster account as well as to Bing’s webmaster tools.
+Make sure you have a site map.
+An xml file that describes the structure of your site’s pages and makes it easier for web crawlers to scan it.
+After you create one, add it to both Google Webmaster Central and Bing Webmaster Tools.

 If you’ve made it this far in the post, we hope that you found at least one tip for improving your website or digital marketing strategy.
 Remember to check out our SEO audit checklist post for additional things you should look out for when reviewing your website or starting a new web design project.
 And remember, with search engine optimization, “Slow and Steady Wins the Race”.
 Get in touch if any of these tips resonated with you and want us to provide a quote on how we could improve your site’s rankings through Search Engine Optimization (SEO).